Article I

 Placebo is not a trick.

-And it is certainly not "nothing".
+And it’s certainly not “nothing.”

 Placebo is a situation where expectations trigger real biological processes in the brain.